TinyStuff/TinyHttpClientPool/README.md

 // Create an instance in any way above var pool = new TinyHttpClientPool();

-using (HttpClient client = pool.Fetch())
+// Always use a using around the client! using (HttpClient client = pool.Fetch())
 {
     // As long as you are in the using, the instance